 Don’t shoot the messenger, but restaurants are crazy crowded all weekend long.
 We once made the mistake of attempting to go out to eat after a football game and waited an hour for a table, then two hours for our food.
 I have heard that the further from campus one goes, the better luck they have had in this regard.
 Of course, that also means daring to get into your car and navigate through the traffic and find parking again later.
 Try to eat at off times.
 We have even picked up subs at brought them back to our hotel.
 (Check out our blog on restaurants for some great places.)

 Are you Ready for Some Football?

 My first Nole football game was also my first Parent’s Weekend and I will never forget it.
 The excitement surely lives up to the hype.
 Students’ tickets are free, but since we wanted to sit with our student we bought cheap seats so we could all sit together.
 Students can purchase up to two guest tickets for most games but tickets may not be available.
 It was HOT and we probably spent about $50 buying water alone, but it was well worth it.
-(You are not allowed to bring anything into the stadium and they will check your bags.
+You are not allowed to bring anything into the stadium and they will check your bags.
 You can, however, bring in an empty water bottle or cup to fill, which may be wise.
 Of course, by year three, we decided to forgo the heat and watch the game from an air-conditioned bar.
 If you are a true sports fan, this surely won’t do, but having spent a fortune on hotels, gas, tolls, food and so on, we were happy to just be together.
 Besides the excitement in the bars was pretty great and we definitely were not alone.